MegaPicksel/Planit/README.md

 --------------------
 Note to Windows users, support for Windows was dropped for celery V4.0 and upwards, use V3.1.25 if on Windows.
-See Celery documentation on working with django. http://docs.celeryproject.org/en/latest/django/first-steps-with-django.html Django-Celery comes with Celery3.1.26, and is needed if you want to be able to interact with Celery and manage periodic tasks via the Django admin.
-You can upgrade to Celery 4.0 +, but then you'll need django-celery-beat, and this will need to be inculded in installed apps.
-With Celery 3.1.25, django-celery-beat is not needed for periodic tasks. pip install django-celery pip install django-celery-email
+See Celery documentation on working with django. http://docs.celeryproject.org/en/latest/django/first-steps-with-django.html Django-Celery is required if you want to manage periodic tasks from the django admin.
+Django-Celery and Django-Celery-Email have dependency issues with the latest version of Celery, the best combination is Django-Celery 3.1.25, and Django-Celery-Email 1.1.5.

+pip install django-celery
+pip install celery==3.1.25 (Over rides the version downloaded with django-celery). pip install django-celery-email==1.1.5

-To work with celery you will need to have the email backend set up with your host email address and password.
+To work with celery you will need to have a message broker (RabbitMQ in this case) set up, and the email backend needs to be set up with your host email address and password.

 To download RabbitMQ:
 ---------------------